Plan Explorer PRO 2.5: Query plans your way

 Persisting and Sharing Custom Layouts

-Custom layouts are automatically persisted when saving a plan with Plan Explorer as a .queryanalysis or .pesession file, and these files can be easily shared by clicking the Post to SQLPerformance.com toolbar button, emailing, etc. Note that manually repositioned nodes are not currently persisted, but we're working on that.
+Custom layouts are automatically persisted when saving a plan with Plan Explorer as a .queryanalysis or .pesession file.
+Note that manually repositioned nodes are not currently persisted, but we're working on that.

 Plan Explorer PRO users who don't want to use the custom layout in a shared plan can hit the Defaults button to reset everything.
 Plan Explorer FREE users can view, but cannot modify, Plan Explorer PRO custom layouts via the Apply Embedded Layout Options checkbox at bottom left of the diagram: